clintnetwork/unsafe-mod/README.md

 ## Introduction

-unsafe-mod is an automated script that transform your Mac in a pentests workstation!
+unsafe-mod is a script that switch your macOS into a pentest workstation in few minutes.

 ## Content